matze-dd/Tex2txt/README.md

 tex2txt.Definitions(fn) and tex2txt.read\_replacements(fn), both expecting
 'None' or a file name as argument.

-All this is demonstrated in script function main().
+The interface is demonstrated in function main(), which is activated when running the script directly.
 An example application is shown in Python script [shell2.py](shell2.py) which resembles the Bash script [shell2.sh](shell2.sh) from section [Tool integration](#tool-integration).